 Low molecular weight molecules (e.g. amino acids, sugars, lipids, metals, nucleotides, etc) play essential roles in cellular signaling, metabolism and communication.
 Disease is often associated with the dysregulation of these molecules, thus new strategies to study and control their regulation could prove valuable for therapeutic intervention.
 Transporters can be considered molecular gates of the cell, allowing these molecules to traverse through cellular barriers (i.e. membranes), thus serving as crucial points of control for various processes.
 However, despite their critical functions and therapeutic promise, many transporters, such as the solute carrier (SLC) super family, remain largely underexplored.
-Using powerful chemical proteomic platforms from our lab, we are developing chemical probes to explore SLC-mediated transport and function in the context of basic cellular biology and disease pathways .
+Using powerful fragment-based chemical proteomic platforms from our lab, we are developing chemical probes to explore SLC function in the context of basic cellular biology and disease pathways .

 Bifunctional small molecules to alter protein function